panva/node-oidc-provider/docs/README.md

 #### getResourceServerInfo

-Function used to load information about a resource server and check if the client is meant to request scopes for that particular resource.
+Function used to load information about a Resource Server (API) and check if the client is meant to request scopes for that particular resource.

 _**recommendation**_: Only allow client's pre-registered resource values, to pre-register these you shall use the `extraClientMetadata` configuration option to define a custom metadata and use that to implement your policy using this function.